Hall house: Later alterations

 The vast majority of those hall houses which have survived have changed significantly over the centuries.
 In almost all cases the open hearth of the hall house was abandoned during the early modern period and a chimney built which reached from the new hearth to above the roof.
 This was created in the vicinity of the cross passage, and sometimes this added chimney actually blocked the cross passage.
 Once the clearance within the hall was no longer needed for smoke from the central hearth, the hall itself would often be divided, with a floor being inserted which connected all the upper rooms.

 Timber framed hall houses often had the infilling between their structural timbers replaced several times.
 While the timbers themselves were the strongest part of the building, it is unusual for all to have survived without replacement.
 In many cases whole outer walls have been replaced with solid brick or with solid stone.
 Usually a thatched roof was turned into one of slates or tiles.

 A successful building was likely to be extended to follow the fashion or to add needed additional accommodation, and it is even possible for a medieval hall house to be hidden within an apparently much later building and to go unrecognized for what it is, until alteration or demolition reveals the tell-tale smoke-blackened roof timbers of the original open hall.

 Materials

 The construction techniques used in vernacular architecture always were dependent on the materials available, and hall houses were no exceptions.
-Stone, flint, cobble, brick and earth when available could be used to build walls that would support the mass on the roof structure.
+Stone, flint, cobble, brick and earth when available could be used to build walls that would support the mass of the roof structure.
 Alternatively, a cruck or a box frame structure of timber was built and this could be infilled with cob or be panelled with timber, tiles, or wattle and daub.
 Depending on the local tradition and availability thatched and stone roofs were used.
 A thirteenth century example of a stone roofed hall-house survives in a good state of preservation at Aydon Hall in Northumberland.